ccifuentesr/CARMENES-V/README.md

 - The code is provided as `*.py` files meant to be run individually.
 - They can be run as Python Notebooks.
 The symbol `# %%` starts a cell that can be run separately.
 - Some files requires of additional data contained in the folders stored in the repository.
+- The installation of basic libraries such as `numpy` is a prerequisite.

 ### Clone